 California has seen the biggest retail market yet for cannabis, with sales expected to reach $3.1 billion this year.
 With that great power as the nation’s leading legalized cannabis market, comes great responsibility in regulating it.
 California’s BCC has taken the step of launching a #weedwise awareness campaign.

 The campaign hopes to reach out and educate consumers about the risks associated with cannabis purchased from unlicensed businesses.
 Even though this campaign launched before several deaths related to vaping bunk cartridges, it’s an aptly timed initiative.
 Consumers have already gone from not really caring where their THC comes from to being sharply concerned.

 The SF Chronicle has gone so far as to call on Federal authorities to follow suit.
 Says the opinion column there:

 > “Thus, while California gets #weedwise, outdated federal laws that continue to designate cannabis in the Controlled Substances Act effectively encourage growth of the black market by ensuring state-legal businesses cannot compete with it.”

 A Look Back At The Town That Pot Bought

-When we last left the sleepy Mojave Desert hamlet of Nipton, California, the entire 120 acre town had been bought, lock, stock, and barrel.
-The purchaser was American Green Inc., who paid $5 million with the hopes to turn it into “the country’s first energy-independent, cannabis-friendly hospitality destination.”
+When we last left the sleepy Mojave Desert hamlet of Nipton, California, the entire 120-acre town had been bought, locked, stock, and barrel.
+The purchaser was American Green Inc., which paid $5 million with the hopes to turn it into “the country’s first energy-independent, cannabis-friendly hospitality destination.”
 That sounds so cozy!

 It’s almost as if a cannabis company owning a town doesn’t change anything at all.
 Plans to convert it into a pot-tourism destination may have been put off once Nevada kicked up tourism prospects on its side of the border.